 Family therapy is a relatively recent development in psychotherapy.
 It began shortly after World War II when doctors who were treating schizophrenic patients noticed that the patients’ families communicated in disturbed ways.
 The doctors also found that patients’ symptoms rose or fell according to the level of tension between their parents.
 These observations led to considering a family as an organism (or system) with its own internal rules, patterns of functioning, and tendency to resist change.

 When the therapists began to treat the families as whole units instead of focusing solely on the hospitalized member, they found that in many cases the schizophrenic family member improved.
 (This does not mean that schizophrenia is caused by family problems, although they may aggravate its symptoms.)
 This approach was then applied to families with problems other than schizophrenia.
-Family therapy is becoming an increasingly common form of treatment as changes in American society are reflected in family structures; it is also helpful when a child or other family member develops a serious physical illness.
+Family therapy is becoming an increasingly common form of treatment as changes in American society are reflected in family structures.
+Family therapy is also helpful when a child or other family member develops a serious physical illness.